 Naming minors as beneficiaries is problematic.
 A minor is not able to make investment and financial decisions on their own.
 Courts will often require that a custodian be named to administer the IRA assets on behalf of the minor until they reach age 18.
 If you haven’t provided specific instructions via some basic estate planning designating a legal guardian for the minor beneficiary, the courts will pick one for you.
 And, you might not like their choice.
 If you have young children or are considering adding minors as beneficiaries, proceed with caution.
-Discuss these issues with an estate planning attorney with experience in this area to decide what is the best way to accomplish this goal.
+Discuss these issues with an estate planning attorney with experience in this area to decide what the best way to accomplish this goal is.

 Wills and trusts don’t cover your IRA and other retirement accounts:

 Basic estate planning involves setting up a will and trust.
 They are not the same thing and usually work in conjunction with each other.
 While IRA beneficiary designations are usually pretty low on the priority list, estate planning is even lower.
 It is one of those things that we know we need to do but for a variety of reasons, we don’t.

 There’s a misconception that estate planning is just for the rich.
 It isn’t.
 In addition, the estate planning process forces us to make decisions pertaining to our incapacity or death and many people just shut down.
 It’s an understandable reaction, but these basic documents need to be in place before something happens, not after.
 The old quote from Benjamin Franklin comes to mind: “An ounce of prevention is worth a pound of cure.”
 This process isn’t cheap either so that’s another barrier.